 Marianna offers a variety of attractions that highlight the area’s natural beauty, history, and outdoor activities.
 These sites provide a blend of historical significance, stunning landscapes, and opportunities for outdoor recreation, making Marianna an ideal base for exploring the surrounding region and its historic districts in Northern Florida.
 Here are some notable places to visit near Marianna –

-• Florida Caverns State Park: Just a short drive from Marianna, this state park features stunning limestone caverns with guided tours that showcase unique formations.
-Visitors can also enjoy hiking trails, picnicking areas, and camping facilities.
-It is the best hiking trail in North Florida.
+- Florida Caverns State Park: Florida Caverns State Park, located a short drive from Marianna, features stunning limestone caverns with guided tours showcasing unique formations.
+Florida Caverns State Park also offers hiking trails, picnic areas, and camping facilities, and it is considered one of the best hiking spots in North Florida.

-• Battle of Olustee Historic Site: Located about 30 minutes from Marianna, this site commemorates the largest Civil War battle fought in Florida.
-Visitors can explore the battlefield, interpretive trails, and a visitor center with exhibits.
+- Battle of Olustee Historic Site: Battle of Olustee Historic Site, located about 30 minutes from Marianna, commemorates the largest Civil War battle fought in Florida.
+Battle of Olustee Historic Site allows visitors to explore the battlefield, interpretive trails, and a visitor center with historical exhibits.

-• Three Rivers State Park: Situated on the shores of Lake Seminole, this state park features fishing, hiking, and camping opportunities.
+- Three Rivers State Park: Three Rivers State Park situated on the shores of Lake Seminole, this state park features fishing, hiking, and camping opportunities.
 It’s a great place to relax and enjoy the serene landscape of the Florida Panhandle.
 For an adventure tour in North Florida, this can be a great place.
 For camping in North Florida, this can be a great choice for visitors.

 Where to Eat in Marianna